miekg/gitopper/gitopper.8.md

 * Unfreeze a service, i.e. to let it pull again.
 * Rollback a service to a specific commit.

-For each of these the client will execute a "command" and will parse the returned json into a nice table.
+For each of these gitopperctl(8) will execute a "command" and will parse the returned JSON into a nice table.

 ## Metrics